 Students will learn to promote healthy lifestyles and tackle pressing community health needs, such as chronic disease, substance use addiction, aging populations, mental illness, outbreaks, and disaster preparedness.

 What makes this program different?

-- Attend classes online.
-You can complete the program 100% online, or as a hybrid of online and on-campus classes.
+- Attend classes online, hybrid, or on-campus.
+You can complete the program 100% online or as a hybrid of online and on-campus classes.
 Full-time and part-time plans of study are available.